Aquafina-water-bottle/jp-mining-note/docs/docs/updating.md

         Once you run the command, further instructions should be given to you through the command line interface.

+-->

 ---

 # Common Errors
-This section will document common errors that occur when running the `install.py` script.
+This section will document common errors that occur when running the installation script.

 <br>